بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 |Revelation 20:9 – “They marched across the breadth of the earth and surrounded the camp of God’s people, the city he loves.
 But fire came down from heaven and devoured them.”|

 Another problem with Chick’s ridiculous interpretation is that he was not the first to make such laughable claims about the end of the world, not even when it came to involving Russia in the end-times scheme.
 In the long history of Christianity, people have tried to predict when the end would come.
-In the New Testament, it started with Jesus himself (see above), and there is no doubt that the early church believed the end would come within the lifetime of the disciples of Jesus.
+In the New Testament, it started with Jesus himself (see above), and there is no doubt that the early church believed the end would come within the lifetime of the disciples of Jesus or shortly thereafter.
 The context of the book of Revelation also shows the expectation of the imminent end.
-But, as is plainly obvious, these expectations were never fulfilled.
+But, as is obvious, these expectations were never fulfilled.
 Put another way, Christians have been waiting for the “imminent” end for almost 2,000 years, and they have always been disappointed!

 There are more reasons why appealing to the book of Ezekiel opens up a can of worms for Christian apologists, but that is the subject of a separate article.
 For the purposes of this article, we can see that Chick’s asinine appeal to Biblical prophecy in order to demonize Islam and Muslims was severely problematic.